 Walking should be Jill Callcott’s middle name because she lives and breathes it.

-She moved to the Gold Coast from the UK when she was 12 and attended Burleigh Heads State School back when it was okay to go school barefoot.
+She moved to the Gold Coast from the UK when she was 12 and attended Burleigh Heads State School back when it was okay to go to school barefoot.
 Her love of walking grew over the years but deepened as her work took her overseas and she frequently she ate takeaway meals late at night.
 She was always looking for ways to walk it off and over the years noticed many people taking their morning or afternoon walk through corridors of hotels.

 Ms Callcott wanted locals and visitors to the Gold Coast to be able to explore the city on foot so she started a website, Walking The Gold Coast, where she records her walking activity and provides maps, photos and a running commentary of her adventures.

 “It is truly only by walking an area that you can get the essence of it, and compared to other parts of the world this is still a very safe area to enjoy nature through walking.
-The reality is there are some great bushwalks right here on the Gold Coast where you can soak up the tranquility of the bush and hear and see wildlife,” she said.
+The reality is there are some great bushwalks right here on the Gold Coast where you can soak up the tranquility of the bush and hear and see wildlife,” she says.

 “You don’t have to travel to the hinterland to enjoy it; most can be accessed by public transport and a short walk.
 In Burleigh alone you can criss cross from Burleigh Headland to Burleigh Ridge and on to Tallebudgera Conservation Park and back to Burleigh Village for lunch across 26km including back tracking, all while never being too far from a coffee.”

 “Scanning the surround you’ll see the high rises of Surfers Paradise and behind the tops of high rises in Main Beach.
 After your bushwalk, take yourself off to Tedder Avenue for a refresh and relax.
-One thing we should remember is that bush walking quite often involves urban walking to, and this too can be rewarding, just getting out into another area away from your patch is good for you,” she said.
+One thing we should remember is that bush walking quite often involves urban walking too, and this too can be rewarding, just getting out into another area away from your patch is good for you,” she says.

 Top 5 short bushwalking trails on the Gold Coast as picked by Jill.